mazharalipak/PESOL/README.md

 # PESOL Package for Power Systems Analysis
-# Install the corresponding folders in the latest version of the Matpower for running PESOL Toolbox.
+# Place the corresponding folders in the latest version of the Matpower for running PESOL Toolbox.
+# Each block is independent

 The PESOL toolbox contains following blocks,